 Built between 1887 and 1890 by wealthy coal baron Robert Dunsmuir, the Craigdarroch Castle is another National Historic Site of Canada and an impressive example of late Victorian architecture.
 Situated on a hill overlooking the city of Victoria, this stately home includes stained-glass windows, intricate woodwork, and period Victorian furnishings.

-Victoria--like Vancouver--has a lot of options for outdoor adventure, including hiking, biking, and kayaking.
+Victoria—like Vancouver—has a lot of options for outdoor adventure, including hiking, biking, and kayaking.

-Victoria is three hours from Mt.
-Washington (the biggest snow sport/ski resort on Vancouver Island), so it's not ideal for alpine sports.
+Victoria is three hours from Mount Washington (the biggest snow sport/ski resort on Vancouver Island), so it's not ideal for alpine sports.
 It's great for fishing, though.

-Fort Street Shopping in Victoria, BC
+Fort Street Shopping

 Fort Street is Victoria's most famous shopping destination, similar in reputation to Vancouver's own Robson Street.
-While Fort Street may be best known as "Antique Row"--it really is packed with antique shops, which run the gamut from small trinkets to high-end furnishings--it has fashion, gift shops, and lots of dining, too.
+While Fort Street may be best known as "Antique Row"—it really is packed with antique shops, which run the gamut from small trinkets to high-end furnishings.
+It has fashion, gift shops, and lots of dining, too.

 Victoria is rapidly becoming more and more of a foodie destination.
 Generally, the city is dedicated to both the farm-to-table ethos and sustainable seafood.